 Promoting quality sleep is one of the pillars of the Cenegenics program.
 We believe that sleep is important at every age, and supports not only optimal physical health but also strong brain function and emotional wellness.

 Sleep deprivation can affect the body’s insulin response, increase the risk of obesity, and impede immune system functionality.
 This is critical, considering the fact that some experts believe immune system changes have a direct role in the pace of biological aging.
 Fortunately, the Cenegenics team helps patients develop targeted sleep management strategies to improve both the duration and quality of their slumber.

 To some degree, genetics are also believed to play a role in the rate of biological aging.
 After all, some people are naturally predisposed to certain conditions based on hereditary factors.
 While we can’t change our genetic profile, we can arm ourselves with as much knowledge as possible about genetic factors and make strategic choices to support the best possible outcomes with these factors in mind.

-For instance, Cenegenics offers genetic testing options which can assess for everything from Alzheimer’s risk to food sensitivities.
-Our clinicians can then prescribe lifestyle modifications that can help to control your risk of developing serious conditions and give you the power to take a comprehensive, preventive approach against disease.
+For instance, Cenegenics offers genetic testing options that can assess for everything from Alzheimer’s risk to food sensitivities.
+Our clinicians can then recommend lifestyle modifications that can help to control your risk of developing serious conditions and give you the power to take a comprehensive, preventive approach against disease.

 Hormone health is also related to biological age.
 At Cenegenics, we employ strategies to help patients achieve optimal hormone levels, reversing the biological age by rebalancing the body to where it was in their 20s and 30s.
 While the aging process is complex and still being studied, we know that many of the changes that take place in the body are influenced by declining hormone levels.